Champions of Anteria

 “By the end of the first non-tutorial mission, I literally just had her run away from enemies in circles while my other two characters killed them because she had no health left and I couldn't for the life of me get them to attack my tank or mage.”

-The gameplay has been criticized for its repetitive mechanics and lack of engagement, with many reviewers likening it to a poorly ported mobile game.
-The real-time pause/play feature, while solid, feels unnecessary on normal difficulty, and the linearity of missions detracts from strategic options.
-Overall, players find the experience slow and unexciting, leading to disappointment in its core gameplay.
+The gameplay has been criticized for its repetitiveness and lack of engagement, with many reviewers likening it to a poorly ported mobile game.
+The mechanics, including the real-time pause/play feature, are seen as shallow and unnecessary, particularly on normal difficulty.
+Overall, the gameplay is described as slow, linear, and lacking excitement, leading to a disappointing experience for players.

 “The real-time pause/play mechanic was done solidly, if a bit more shallow compared to some of the other ones out there.”